 - Victorian Dance

-Generally, when people think about the dances of the Jazz Age (the 1920s & 30s), they bring to mind exuberant youth dances like the Charleston or Jitterbug, or the theatrical dances of Fred and Ginger.
+Generally, when people think about the dances of the Jazz Age (the 1920s & 30s), they bring to mind exuberant youth dances like the Charleston or Lindy Hop, or the theatrical dances of Fred and Ginger.

-What Fred & Ginger did was of course never intended to be an accurate representation of how ordinary folks danced.
-Plenty of examples of normal, workaday ballroom dancing can be seen in movies of the period but not being done by show dancers like Fred and Ginger.
+What Fred & Ginger did was theater and spectacle, and was never intended to be an accurate representation of how ordinary folks danced.
+Countless examples of normal, workaday social dancing can be seen in movies of the period but not being done by exhibition dancers like Fred and Ginger.
 If you want to see how it was really done, look at the folks in the background or characters who are dancing to move the story along rather than to show off their skills.

-All of these dances are still part of the modern ballroom repertoire (the One-Step evolved into what is now called the Quickstep).
-However, the dances we now call by those names are not what they were in the 20s and 30s.
+All of these dances are still part of today's ballroom repertoire.
+However, dances evolve over time and the dances we now call by those names are not what they were in the 20s and 30s.

-Fortunately, while they differ from what is taught today, they differ primarily in that the Jazz Age dances were FAR EASIER than their modern descendents.
+Fortunately, while they differ from what is taught today, they differ primarily in that the Jazz Age dances (referred to at the time as "The Modern Dances") were FAR EASIER than their current descendents.
 An experienced dancer will pick them up right away, and most beginners should be able to get out on the floor with a minimum of instruction - perhaps even after just looking at these few web pages.